luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

 #### warning signs of a currency crisis
 If capital inflows come to a sudden stop, the result may be a financial crisis, in which the economy contracts, asset values plummet, and the currency sharply depreciates.
-1. Prior to a currency crisis, the capital markets have been liberalized to allow the free flow of capital
+1. Prior to a currency crisis, the capital markets have been liberalized(自由) to allow the free flow of capital
 2. There are large inflows of foreign capital in the period leading up to a crisis, with short-term funding denominated in a foreign currency being particularly problematic
 3. Currency crises are often preceded by (and often coincide with) banking crises
 4. Countries with fixed or partially fixed exchange rates are more susceptible to currency crises than countries with floating exchange rateds
-5. Foreign exchange reserves tend to decline precipitously as a crisis approuches
+5. Foreign exchange reserves tend to **decline↓** precipitously as a crisis approuches
-6. In the period leading up to a crisis, the currency has risen substantially relative to its historical mean.
+6. In the period leading up to a crisis, the currency has **risen↑** substantially relative to its historical mean. （均值复归，大涨大跌）
-7. The ratio of exports to imports (known as "the terms of trade") often deteriorates before a crisis
+7. The ratio of exports to imports (known as "the terms of trade") often **deteriorates↓** before a crisis
-8. Broad money growth and the ratio of M2 (a measure of money supply) to bank reserves tend to rise prior to a crisis
+8. Broad money growth and the ratio of M2 (a measure of money supply) to bank reserves tend to **rise↑** prior to a crisis
-9. Inflation tends to be significantly higher in pre-crisis periods compared with tranquil periods.
+9. Inflation tends to be significantly **higher↑** in pre-crisis periods compared with tranquil periods.

 A high level of foreign exchange reserves held by a country typically decreases the likelihood of a currency crisis.